hnmiecz/starter-academic/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Other Work"
+title = "Other Publications"
-subtitle = "Works denoted with an * were accepted as a journal article, conference proceeding or conference paper."
+subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.